-We are covering the 6th Principle of Dann’s Principles of Management in this edition of Growthlines.
-You can review the whole list in Dann’s Principles of Mananagement and find a listing of the 1-5 and 7-9 at the bottom of this newsletter.
+We are covering the 6th Principle of Dann’s Principles of Management in this post.
+You can review the whole list in Dann’s Principles of Mananagement and find a listing of the 1-5 and 7-9 at the bottom of this post.

 So here we go.
 What do I mean by “Being Honest”?
 Nobody really likes to get away with anything.
 Let me explain.

 The underlying theory

 Let’s begin with the notion that the best relationships, be they personal or business, are those based in complete honesty.
 If I feel free to be myself without doing harm to myself, then I am likely to prosper.
 I can openly recognize my mistakes or failures to act, learn from them and move on.
 When I feel I have to hide my mistakes or failures to act, then the relationship becomes dangerous, dishonest, and my performance deteriorates.
 I am spending a lot of energy strategizing on what to hide, communicate, etc. rather than being free to act.

 In raising our son, I bore witness to my wife making honesty the highest priority and saw how my son prospered.
 Our message to him was that we knew he would make mistakes and were accepting of that, but the one mistake he could not make was to be dishonest.
 As a result, he felt accepted rather than judged.
 He was free to be himself with us and continues to be to this day.

 Look at your own life, when you feel badly about something that you did or failed to do, does it not feel better when you unburden yourself and let others who were affected know about it?
 Does not the relationship improve because both sides know it is honest and forgiving?